-In a recent study, the Search Engine Journal found that one of the most important factors for search engine ranking was your H tags and website headers – including and most especially your H1s.
-(2)
+In a recent study, the Search Engine Journal found that one of the most important factors for organic rankings in search engines was your Page Title Tag and website headings – including and most especially your H1s.

-This makes sense when you look at this situation from both a user and a search engine crawler’s perspectives.
+This makes a lot of sense when you look at this situation from both a user and a crawler’s perspective.

 How Do I Create SEO-Friendly H1 Tags?